BUREAUDONALD-ORG/to-dont-list/README.md

 ![](https://travis-ci.org/BUREAUDONALD-ORG/to-dont-list.svg?branch=master)

-Site for the To Don't List book.
+Site for the To Don't List book by BureauDonald.

 ## Technical